Djembe Repair

 Additional Services:

-• Total shell sanding and refinishing - $125 (several choices of finishes).
-If your shell has decorative carvings, there may be additional cost due to the added difficulty of working with carvings.
+• Total shell sanding and refinishing + $125 (several choices of finishes).
+If your shell has decorative carvings, this is probably not an option.

-• Repairing major cracks - $25/hr + cost of special materials [epoxy, wood filler, etc].
+• Repairing major cracks + $25/hr plus cost of special materials [epoxy, wood filler, etc].
 Major cracks are cracks that go all the way through the shell and the wood moves substantially when pressure is applied.
 This also covers holes through the shell, or other catastrophic conditions.

 • Adding tack decoration - $25/hr - Let's talk!